Error handling

 trait.
 This

-trait allows for getting a simple textual description of an error, information
+trait allows for getting a simple textual description of an error and

 If you create custom error types, you should implement this trait on them.
 There are some common libraries that help with doing this.